OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Experiments

-All models were accessed through AWS Bedrock\footurl{https://aws.amazon.com/bedrock/}, with the exception of Qwen 3 Coder, which was executed locally via vLLM~\cite{kwon_efficient_2023} on a system equipped with four NVIDIA L4 GPUs.
-A temperature of 0.7 was applied uniformly across runs to encourage creative reasoning, which we hypothesize aids the inference of implicit knowledge from log data.
-To mitigate stochastic variability from this setting, each experiment was repeated ten times.
+All models were accessed through AWS Bedrock,\footurl{https://aws.amazon.com/bedrock/} with the exception of \qwencoder, which was executed via vLLM~\cite{kwonEfficientMemoryManagement2023} on a AWS EC2 instance equipped with four NVIDIA L4 GPUs.
+A temperature of 0.7 was applied to all runs and models.\ This value follows the recommended configuration for Qwen Coder and is applied uniformly to all models to avoid introducing model-specific tuning effects.
+To mitigate stochastic variability, we repeated each experiment ten times and considered the mean values.